 I believe God wires us up for our destinies – He gives a passion and disposition to match our role and calling in life.

 When it came to submission, I expected a complete personality make over.
-I thought He’d change me from strong, argumentative and willful to sweet, nice and mild.
+I thought He’d change me from a strong, argumentative and willful person to a sweet, nice and mild woman.

-After a long struggle and wait, I realized God wasn’t going to give me a personality transplant.
+After a looong wait, I came to realize God was not planning to give me a personality transplant.
 Instead, He had a heart transformation lined up.

 Sometimes we wait for obedience to feel natural, to slide into our lives like a hand into a glove.
 But our flesh is in rebellion towards the things of God.
 We have wounds and baggage.

-Wives who want to submit need to understand that submission is not an automatic switch.
-It’s something you learn intentionally.
-You don’t change in a day, you grow every day.
+Wives who want to submit eventually accept that submission is not an automatic switch; it’s something you learn intentionally.
+You might not change in a day, but you grow every day.

 Sometimes we think “whoever leads the pack owns the pack”.
-Personally, I thought being a follower meant I was deficient, weak and helpless (gasp).
+Personally, I thought being a partner (not the head) meant I was deficient, weak and helpless (gasp).

-It took a while to understand that the roles of love and submission (Ephesians 5: 21 – 33) have nothing to do with the value of the person.
-Rather they are about function.
+It took a while to understand that the roles of love and submission as described in Ephesians 5: 21 – 33.)
+They have nothing to do with the value of the person but are about function.

 Submission doesn’t mean a lack of intelligence or will.
-Personally I swung from one extreme to the other – from heel clicking defiance to a wimpy false sense of meekness.
+As a newlywed wed, I swung from one extreme to another – from heel-clicking defiance to wimpy false meekness.